roundjam/TouchDesigner/README.md

 In this repository,

-Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.
+Anyone is free to use for any purpose, commercial or non-commercial, and by any means.